HugeFrog24/HugeFrog24/README.md

 Hello!
 I'm HugeFrog24, a software developer who believes in the iterative process of learning, adapting, and growing.
 Kindness is a philosophy I hold close - show me some, and luck might just be on your side.

-My life's journey mirrors a script running through various scenarios, handling exceptions, and continuously evolving.
+My life mirrors a script running through various scenarios, handling exceptions, and continuously evolving.
 It's like to a printer queue - tasks, messages, or issues that come my way are always addressed in order, never skipped.
 Here's a code snippet to paint the picture:

 ```python
 while alive: